-It’s been on my list of places to visit for quite a few years, and we finally made it there last June.
+It’s been on my list of places to visit for several years, and we finally made it there last June.

-This destination is so special, Unesco made it a World Heritage Site in 1997 due to the “harmonious interaction between people and nature”.
+This destination is so unique Unesco made it a World Heritage Site in 1997 due to the “harmonious interaction between people and nature.”
 You can’t blame them!

-The colorful houses reflect in the sparkling sea, surrounded by wild nature, vineyards and olive trees.
-It’s a fantastic place, and it will remain in your memories.
+The colorful houses reflect into the sparkling sea, surrounded by wild nature, vineyards, and olive trees.
+It’s a fantastic place that will forever remain in your memories.

-After a lot of research, I put together a list of all the best tips and things to do in Cinque Terre, to help you to plan your once-in-a-lifetime trip.
+After a lot of research, I compiled a list of all the best tips and things to do in Cinque Terre to help you plan your once-in-a-lifetime trip.